 Long-tail keywords are specific phrases that attract niche audiences, while short-tail keywords are broader terms that reach a wider audience.
 Read on to learn the key differences between the two.

-Keywords are, well, key to improving your website’s SEO (search engine optimization) performance.
+Keywords are, well, key to guiding your content marketing strategy and improving your website’s SEO (search engine optimization) performance.

-Long-tail keywords are highly specific search terms that attract niche audiences.
-On the other hand, short-tail keywords are broader and more general, aiming to reach a wider audience.
+Long-tail keywords are highly specific search terms that attract niche audiences, whereas short-tail keywords are more broad and aim to reach a wider audience.

-The terms “short-tail” and “long-tail” come from their positions on the “search demand” curve.
+The terms “short-tail” and “long-tail” actually come from their positions on the “search demand” curve.

 Meanwhile, short-tail keywords occupy the “fat head” of the curve because of their higher search volumes.

-- A lot of traffic: High rankings for short-tail keywords bring in substantial traffic.
+- A lot of traffic: High rankings for short-tail keywords bring in substantial organic traffic.

 - Strong backlinks: Ranking high often means you’ve built valuable backlinks, which you can leverage to boost other pages on your site through internal linking.